ACloakedFly/Thoths-Oracle/README.md

 # Installation

 Companion app is provided as portable application that doesn't need installation.
+Just download and extract the software file for your system wherever you want and run it!

 ## Instructions for making app launch on startup (Section WIP)